 15. Scarecrow Magnet

-Use these scarecrow magnets to help you display all the kids' Thanksgiving art project on your frig.
-Find the tutorial for making the scarecrow magnets at THIS GIRL’S LIFE BLOG.
+Use these scarecrow magnets to help you display all the kids' Thanksgiving art project on your fridge.
+Find the tutorial for making the scarecrow magnets at Today's Creative Idea.

 16. Be Thankful Utensil Holders

-There are printables included in this project by the IDEA ROOMo help you make these utensil holders in no time flat.
+There are printables included in this project by The Idea Room to help you make these utensil holders in no time flat.
 A beautiful way to include a word of thankfulness at the table.

 17. Gratitude Board